-In 2020, we adopted an executive change in control and severance policy applicable to our executive officers (the "Executive Change in Control and Severance Policy").
-Pursuant to the policy, we subsequently entered into the Executive Change in Control and Severance Policy participation agreements with each of our executive officers, including each of our named executive officers.
+In 2020, we adopted an executive change in control and severance policy applicable to our executive officers.
+Pursuant to the policy, we subsequently entered into executive change in control and severance policy participation agreements with each of our executive officers, including each of our Named Executive Officers.

-Our Executive Change in Control and Severance Policy requires us to provide certain payments and benefits to participants, including our named executive officers, upon a qualifying termination of employment, which includes a termination of a participant's employment without cause (excluding by reason of death or disability) or where the participant resigns with good reason, within the three months preceding or 12 months following a change in control of Upstart.
+Our executive change in control and severance policy requires us to provide certain payments and benefits to participants, including our Named Executive Officers, upon a qualifying termination of employment, which includes a termination of a participant's employment without cause (excluding by reason of death or disability) or where the participant resigns with good reason, both within the three months preceding or 12 months following a change in control of Upstart or outside of such period.
 The receipt of these payments and benefits are contingent upon the participant's execution, delivery, and non-revocation of a release and waiver of claims satisfactory to us following the separation from service.

-We believe that the Executive Change in Control and Severance Policy serves several objectives.
+We believe that the executive change in control and severance policy serves several objectives.
 First, it eliminates the need to negotiate separation payments and benefits on a case-by-case basis.
 It also helps assure an executive officer that his or her severance payments and benefits are comparable to those of other executive officers with similar levels of responsibility and tenure.
-Further, it acts as an incentive for our executive officers to remain employed and focused on their responsibilities during the threat or negotiation of a change in control transaction, which preserves our value and the potential benefit to be received by our stockholders in the transaction.
-Finally, the Executive Change in Control and Severance Policy is easier for us to administer, as it requires less time and expense.
+Further, it acts as an incentive for our executive officers to remain employed and focused on their responsibilities during the threat or negotiation of a change-in-control transaction, which preserves our value and the potential benefit to be received by our stockholders in the transaction.
+Finally, the change in control and severance policy is easier for us to administer, as it requires less time and expense.

-The Executive Change in Control and Severance Policy contemplates that the payments and benefits in the event of a change in control of Upstart are payable only upon a "double trigger"; that is, only following a change in control and a qualifying termination of employment, including a termination of employment without cause (excluding by reason of death or disability) or a resignation for good reason, and in each case requires that the participant execute a release of claims in our favor.
+The executive change in control and severance policy contemplates that the payments and benefits in the event of a change in control of Upstart are payable only upon a "double trigger"; that is, only following a change in control and a qualifying termination of employment, including a termination of employment without cause (excluding by reason of death or disability) or a resignation for good reason, and in each case requires that the participant execute a release of claims in our favor.

-In the event of a change in control of Upstart, to the extent that any of the amounts provided for under the Executive Change in Control and Severance Policy would constitute a "parachute payment" within the meaning of Section 280G of the Code and could be subject to the related excise tax under Section 4999 of the Code, a participant will receive such payment as would entitle him or her to receive the greatest after-tax benefit, even if it means that we pay the named executive officer a lower aggregate payment so as to minimize or eliminate the potential excise tax imposed by Section 4999 of the Code.
+In the event of a change in control of Upstart, to the extent that any of the amounts provided for under the executive change in control and severance policy would constitute a "parachute payment" within the meaning of Section 280G of the Code and could be subject to the related excise tax under Section 4999 of the Code, a participant will receive such payment as would entitle him or her to receive the greatest after-tax benefit, even if it means that we pay the Named Executive Officer a lower aggregate payment so as to minimize or eliminate the potential excise tax imposed by Section 4999 of the Code.